How Ayurveda Incorporates Hemp Into Its Holistic Approach To Healing

 Medically Reviewed by Dr. Varuni AgarwalDr.
 Varuni Agarwal is an esteemed Ayurvedic physician specializing in diagnosing diseases through Ayurvedic dosha imbalances and providing personalized treatments.
 She focuses on ahara (diet) and vihara (lifestyle) to manage and heal various ailments.

 Hemp, a variety of the Cannabis sativa plant, has been used for thousands of years for its medicinal and industrial properties.
 In Ayurveda, a traditional Indian system of medicine, hemp has been used to treat a variety of conditions, from inflammation and pain to digestive issues and skin disorders.
 With the recent surge of interest in cannabinoids such as cannabidiol (CBD), research has begun to explore the potential health benefits of hemp and its derivatives.
-The endocannabinoid system, a complex network of receptors and signaling molecules found throughout the body, plays a crucial role in regulating many physiological processes, and cannabinoids such as CBD interact with this system to produce a variety of effects on the body.
+The endocannabinoid system, a complex network of receptors and signalling molecules found throughout the body, plays a crucial role in regulating many physiological processes, and cannabinoids such as CBD interact with this system to produce various effects on the body.
 In this blog, we will explore the history of hemp in Ayurveda, the science behind the endocannabinoid system, the potential health benefits of hemp and cannabinoids, as well as some safety concerns to be aware of when using these compounds.
-If you’re looking to buy hemp oil India, this blog is a must-read.
+If you want to buy hemp oil in India, this blog is a must-read.

 Table of Contents